Stormboy717/Data-Synth/README.md

 ### 1. HSE Reports.py

-This script generates a fake medical incident report following the Health, Safety, and Environment (HSE) format.
+This script generates a fake Heath and safty  report following the Health, Safety, and Environment (HSE) format.
 The incident details, medical assessment, and treatment plan are organized in a structured manner suitable for HSE reporting.

 ### 2. Medical Reports Format2.py

-This script generates a fake medical incident report with a different layout from the HSE format.
+This script also generates a fake medical incident report with a different layout from the Medical Reports.py.
 The report includes incident details, medical assessment, and treatment plan in a user-friendly format.

 ### 3. Medical Reports.py